Message from the Vice President

 Center for Student Success

 The Center for Student Success (CSS) is committed to helping students be successful in the classroom.
-The CSS offers many services including Academic Testing, Disability Services, Tutoring, and Mentoring.
+The CSS offers many services including Academic Testing, Disability Services, Tutoring, Peer Mentoring, and Mentoring.
 The CSS is located in the north end of the Ling Center for Academic Achievement (CAA).

 The University Testing Office administers CLEP, ACT, DSST, THEA, as well as the ETS Proficiency Profile, which is required for all students.
 Students will complete this assessment when they enroll in UNI 2000 after they complete the LCU core classes and before advancing.
 Contact the testing coordinator via email at firstname.lastname@example.org or by going to Room 116 of the Center for Student Success for information concerning any standardized testing or special departmental credit by examination needs.